Understanding the invader-driven replicator dynamics: Sequential system assembly, niche saturation and mean invasion fitness

 For the availability of $\lambda_{k+1}$, we have the condition

 which holds true by our assumption of $k$-species equilibrium.
 Therefore, in this case, the equivalent condition is as follows.

 \paragraph{\textbf{2.
-Rejection failure}} \underline{The new invader is rejected by the system} The invader goes to extinction but does not change the resident system.
+Rejection failure}} \underline{The new invader is rejected by the system.} The invader goes to extinction but does not change the resident system.
 First, we note that for the purpose that the resident system is unchanged, $\lambda_{k+1} < \lambda_k$.
-Since, if $\lambda_{k+1} > \lambda_k$, the species $k+1$ goes extinct will lead to the extinction of species $k$ as well, by Proposition \ref{prop:chain}.
+Since, if $\lambda_{k+1} > \lambda_k$, the species $k+1$ goes extinct, leading to the extinction of species $k$ as well, by Theorem \ref{thm:main-converge}.

-By the threshold in Theorem \ref{prop:equivcondi}, we can prove that, the condition for the invader not to invade the resident system with $k$ species is that $\lambda_{k+1}<Q^*_{k}$.
+By the threshold in Theorem \ref{thm:main-converge}, we can prove that, the condition for the invader not to invade the resident system with $k$ species is that $\lambda_{k+1}<Q^*_{k}$.
 Indeed, if $\lambda_k > \lambda_{k+1} > Q^*_{k}$, this leads to the community augmentation. \\ \\ It cannot happen that the new species invades the available persistent system, removes old species then itself goes extinct as well.
 Indeed, assume that new species $k+1$ invades and removes species $k'+1$ to $k$, then it goes extinct.
-This implies that at the long time behavior, there exist $i < k'+1 \leq k$ such that the set of persistent species is $\{1,\dots,i\}$.
-By the threshold in Theorem \ref{prop:equivcondi}, we deduce that $Q_i^* > \max\{\lambda_{i+1},\lambda_{k+1}\}$, which is absurd by the proof of Theorem \ref{thm:uniqueexist}, $k$ is the first index satisfying $Q^*_k > \lambda_{k+1}$. \\
+This implies that at the long run behavior, there exists $i < k'+1 \leq k$ such that the set of persistent species is $\{1,\dots,i\}$.
+We deduce that $Q_i^* > \max\{\lambda_{i+1},\lambda_{k+1}\}$, which is absurd, since $k$ is the first index satisfying $Q^*_k > \lambda_{k+1}$ by Proposition \ref{rmk:prop-k}. \\

 Hence, the equivalent condition for the rejection failure is that $\lambda_{k+1}<Q^*_{k}$, hence the invader invasion fitness is lower than the mean invasion fitness of the resident system.